-Facial herpes may be treated, and sometimes even prevented, with an antiviral drug, valaciclovir, which is available as tablets (you need a doctor's prescription).
-There are also over-the-counter cold sore treatments your pharmacist can advise you about.
-Painkillers and a pain-relieving mouthwash may also ease the symptoms.
+Facial herpes may be treated, and sometimes even prevented, with an antiviral drug, valaciclovir, which is available as tablets (you need a health care professional or pharmacist prescription).
+There are also over-the counter cold sore treatments your pharmacist can advise you about.

+Painkillers and a painrelieving mouthwash may also ease the symptoms.
 The treatment should be started as soon as the first symptoms appear.
 Each episode can be treated with tablets or cream to speed the healing process.
 If episodes are very frequent or problematic, taking antiviral tablets daily may help prevent outbreaks.